SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/01-JavaScript.md

 It represents **integers** with arbitrary precision​.

-The lack of support for floating-point numbers enables to store far larger integers, as compared to `Number`.
+The lack of support for floating-point numbers enables it to store far larger integers, as compared to `Number`.

 ## `Symbol`